Probing the low-velocity regime of non-radiative shocks with neutron star bow shocks: Results

 We evaluate $v_t$ for a range of inclination angles and equivalent $\theta$, and estimate the resulting ratio of $V_{\rm blue}/V_{\rm red}$.
 Here we implicitly assume that the observed radial velocity depends on $\theta$ in the same fashion as $v_t$, normalized such that negative inclination $i$ corresponds to inclination out of the plane of the sky.
 Note that the dependence of $v_t$ on $v_*$ does not matter in this context because we are only interested in the velocity ratio between the near and far sides of the shock.
 Figure~\ref{fig:inclination} shows $|V_{\rm blue}/V_{\rm red}|$ vs. $i$ for different values of $\alpha$; for relativistic pulsar winds, we use the limit $\alpha \rightarrow0$.

-In general, the velocity of the H$\alpha$ emission will not exactly follow that of the contact discontinuity; e.g., \cite{bucciantini1} find that while $v_t$ in the external layer where H$\alpha$ emission is produced (between the contact discontinuity and forward shock) tends to track the velocity of the contact discontinuity near the apex, $v_t$ in the external layer increases more rapidly in the tail of the shock.
-Anisotropy in the pulsar wind and density variations in the ISM will further modify the velocity structure of the shock from the simple form in Equation~\ref{eq:shock_velocity} \citep{wilkin2000,2007MNRAS.374..793V}.
+In general, the velocity of the H$\alpha$ emission will not exactly follow that of the contact discontinuity; e.g., \cite{bucciantini1} find that while $v_t$ in the external layer where H$\alpha$ emission is produced (between the contact discontinuity and forward shock) tends to track the velocity of the contact discontinuity near the apex, $v_t$ in the external layer increases more rapidly in the tail of the shock. {The Wilkin model assumes conservation of momentum (isothermal shocks), whereas non-radiative shocks conserve energy and gas accelerates down the shock, leading to $v_t$ larger than in the isothermal case.} Anisotropy in the pulsar wind and density variations in the ISM will further modify the velocity structure of the shock from the simple form in Equation~\ref{eq:shock_velocity} \citep{wilkin2000,2007MNRAS.374..793V}.
 The inclination angles given below should thus be regarded as fiducial estimates, to inform more detailed future modeling.